 And so, while I’ll be retaining some of the mythic/folkloric iconography, there will be other elements as well that contrast with them.
 I’m not trying to dream up a bucolic utopia, but something different to and better than what we have now.

 No, I still don’t have a fully formed answer as to what it will look like, and I suspect I won’t all the way through the project.

 Thank you again for your support and attention over this past year.
 Merry Christmas if you’re celebrating it (either religiously or secularly) and I hope the year ahead brings you happiness.

 * A brief footnote: I realise I’ve been referencing Fisher quite a lot recently, and he’s certainly been influential on my thinking about where we are and where we need to go.
-He’s certainly not without fault - he didn’t seem to acknowledge any systematic form of oppression beyond class, whereas I think that racism, sexism, homophobia, and many other systematic bigotries are at work in the world alongside class oppression, often working together.
+I don’t agree with everything he’s ever written.
 I do, however, thoroughly recommend reading Capitalist Realism - even if, like me, you generally don’t read political theory.
 It’s a very accessible (and short, at 81 pages) book, and you don’t need to be versed in political theory to understand it.